-Findings: The setbacks as proposed are in excess of the minimum requirements.
+Findings: The rear setback does not meet the minimum standard of 25 feet.
+The side and front setbacks are in excess of the requirements.
 A condition to illustrate the minimum setbacks on the revised drawings is recommended.

 LANDSCAPING: The applicant is proposing a tree in the front yard of each dwelling unit.
 A street tree for every new residential unit is a requirement per CMC17.19.030 (F)(1), "Each dwelling unit within a new development shall be landscaped with at least one tree in the planting strip of the right-of-way, or similar location in the front yard of each dwelling unit, with the exception of flag lots and lots accessed by tracts.
 Required trees shall be a minimum two-inch diameter at breast height (dbh) to create a uniform streetscape (dbh is four and one-half feet above the ground as measured from upside of tree)."
 The proposed tree in front of each unit complies with this standard.